9 Things You Should Know About Postpartum Exercise (and Probably Don't)

 Sure, your new little bundle of joy will sleep about 20 hours per day at first, but that happens in several increments.
 This means most mothers have trouble getting enough consecutive hours of sleep to feel well-rested and to feel like they have the energy to work out.

 "This can be a bit of a 'catch-22,'" says Shirey.
 "Exercise has the potential to provide more energy, but it also has the potential to be completely depleting-especially when you're already sleep-deprived."
 Exercise should not add to exhaustion, so listen to your body and consider less-strenuous workouts when necessary.
 "One day, a higher intensity walk including some hills might feel great," she says.
 "On another day, when feeling particularly fatigued, some stretching and breathing work might be the right fit."

 6. It takes a village.

 One potential barrier to postpartum exercise is the fact that baby needs a place to be while you work out.
 Your days of grabbing your gym bag and heading out the door without a second thought are history.
 Now, you have three options: work out with baby (which often means your workout takes a backseat), pay for childcare (some moms are not comfortable with a stranger babysitting early on), or leave baby with your partner or another trusted family member or friend.
 This means your support system is key.
 "A disorganized family life where there is inadequate help is a big barrier to resuming exercise," says Dr. Nelson.
-(Take a peek at these mommy-and-me fitness classes that actually give you a solid workout.)

 7. Jogging strollers come with caveats.